 Welcome to the Psychology Clinic

-To pay this session fee, please use this link: UGA E-Store
+To pay your session fee, please use this link: UGA E-Store

 Clinic Hours: Monday - Thursday, 8:00 a.m. to 8:00 p.m.